Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.erg
 ```

 The erg, a CGS unit of energy, defined as 1 dyn × cm.

-Dimension: 𝐋^2 𝐌 𝐓^-2.

-See also: `Unitful.cm`, `Unitful.dyn`

 #### eV